 The MA internship offers students six months of paid, practical work experience in a public policy, public administration or political position.
 The internship gives students the opportunity to apply knowledge to practice, enriching classroom learning by combining academic research with practical professional experience.

 Students engage in relevant graduate coursework for their first two semesters in the program, laying the foundation for their placement.
 Students then apply their knowledge in a six-month internship placement (during the summer and second fall semester of their degree), during which they will also participate in regular seminars.
 Themes or questions arising from their placement will form the basis for an Internship Report and Presentation to be completed during the last two months of their degree program (in the second fall semester), requiring students to synthesize the theory and practice of their internship experience.
 The presentation of the paper takes place at the end of the second fall semester and includes an audience of fellow students, employers and prospective employers.
-A department faculty member will supervise the internship paper, and Dr. Joanna Sweet will act as the internal reader.

 Laura Robinson worked in the Chief Administrative Office at the City of Windsor in 2013.
 During this internship, Laura was involved in project and risk management, policy writing, performance management and reporting as well as several research initiatives.